Where an individual is subject to UK immigration control, they will require a visa to work in the UK.

 You will need to produce documents from List A in order to provide evidence of your right to work before you can be employed.

-If you don't already have the legal right to work in the UK, you are still welcome to apply for a job with the University.
+If you don't already have the right to work in the UK, you are still welcome to apply for a job with the University.
 The most common route through which you can gain the right to work in the UK is through the points-based system, although there are other relevant routes depending on any family or ancestral links you may have with the UK.
-Under the points-based system, migrant workers have to accumulate points for factors such as qualifications, prospective earnings and English language competence in order to a visa that will permit you to work in the UK.

-We strongly recommend that you consult the Apply for a UK visa section of the Home Office webpages to determine your suitability for a UK visa.
+We also recommend that you consult the Apply for a UK visa section of the Home Office webpages to determine your suitability for a UK visa.

 Any job application you submit to us will be assessed using criteria based on the knowledge, skills and experience required for the relevant post.
 You will not be treated less favourably than another applicant on the grounds of national origin.
 However, any offer of employment we make to you will be conditional upon you gaining permission to work in the UK.
 By law, you will not be able to start working for us until you are able to provide evidence that this permission has been granted.